inquilab-collective/web/content/home/projects.md

 As of 2025, ongoing inquiries at Inquilab center on the themes of **race and migration**, **agriculture**, and **labor**.
 In each context, we examine how state and market interests come into conflict with individuals, communities, and social movements—particularly through the lens of computation.
 We interrogate how computational logics are mobilized toward subjugation, while also tracing possibilities—and at times co-designing tools—for subversion, appropriation, and refusal, all in pursuit of computing otherwise.
 We often work hyper-locally, through ethnographic work in the Washington region and/or via long-term partnerships with social movements in the region and beyond.

 #### Race & migration
 This project aims to understand how computational tools (from google search to ankle monitors) often assume subject positions for its users based on race.
-We trace how (racially subjugated) migrant subjects of the State experience information technologies as extension of the State, while simulatenously analyzing how technologies of the State (in collaboration with the tech industry) manage to acheive such omnipresence. **People**: [Lubna Razaq](https://scholar.google.com/citations?user=KBMF4rwAAAAJ&hl=en)
+We trace how (racially subjugated) migrant subjects of the State experience information technologies as extension of the State, while simulatenously analyzing how technologies of the State (in collaboration with the tech industry) manage to acheive such omnipresence. **People:** [Lubna Razaq](https://scholar.google.com/citations?user=KBMF4rwAAAAJ&hl=en).

 #### Agriculture
 This project interrogates the state and market investments into smart argriculture.
 In partneship with local movements in the US Pacific Northwest, this project looks at how AI-based agricultural technologies flatten culturally heterogenous knowledge systems and expertise on food and farming in the name of resource optimization.
 How might we understand what drives such technosolutionist impulses from a city or an industry?
 What possibilities exist for diasporic knowledge systems of food and farming to subvert and/or refuse such erasure?